The Leslie Flint Trust

 crowned King George and christened Queen Elizabeth.

-he suggests to George Woods and Betty Greene
+In this communication to George Woods and Betty Greene

 He states that the foundation of the early church